caldif/crypto_2/notes.md

 6. need to have a number of old keys stored
 7. root key, send key, receieve key, DH key, server verification key, and one more

-When name changes, you make a new DH
+**When HEADER changes, you make a new DH**
+- Every message from either party begins with a header which contains the sender's current ratchet public key.
+When a new ratchet public key is received from the remote party, a DH ratchet step is performed which replaces the local party's current ratchet key pair with a new key pair.

+**DISCARD OLD KEYS WHEN A RATCHET OCCURS**

 self.conns is to store lists of conversations
 - store conversations by storing their respective keys